 Please note: if you are used to North American roads, you may find our Irish roads rather narrow and windy!

 The international prefix used when dialling somewhere outside of Ireland is 00.
 To call a US phone number from Ireland, the phone number should begin 001.
 For Australia, the number should begin 00 11.
 See here for a full list of Country Calling Codes.

 The Irish country code is +353.
 To call an Irish number from United States/Canada the number would be 011 353.
 To call an Irish number from Europe the number would be 00 353.
 To call an Irish number from Australia the number would be 0011 353.
 To call My Ireland Tour offices you would dial:

 Bring a good rain jacket.
 There can be rain showers on the Atlantic coast.
 The average temperature is 50 F. Not too hot and not too cold.
 Weather can be changeable but it's rarely extreme.
-For up to date weather forecasts please see met.ie
+Packing layers, that you can add or remove easily, is advisable throughout the year.
+For up to date weather forecasts please see met.ie.

 Every country has its own unique habits and eccentricities.
 Ireland is certainly no different.
 If you want stay on the good-side of the notorious 'Irish Mammy', part of what follows isn't so much advice as it is a survival guide.

 Everybody in Ireland drinks Tea.
 Tea is the lifeblood of Ireland.
 Tea is not a choice, tea is a way of life.
 I'm having a cup tea as I write this, I had a cup of tea with my breakfast and there is a good chance I will have a cup of tea later.
 If, by chance, you are coming to Ireland to meet your other half's mother and you don't drink tea, start taking notes...